PLA Recycling: Can PLA 3D Printer Filament be Recycled?

 Can you Recycle 3D Printer Filament?

 The entire FFF process is enabled by the fact that 3D printer filaments are made from thermoplastic materials.
-Thermoplastics are characterized by their ability to melt when exposed to relatively low temperatures and re-solidify when cooled.
+Thermoplastics are characterized by their ability to melt when exposed to specific temperatures and re-solidify when cooled.
 This material property also means that thermoplastic filaments can be recycled, as material waste can be melted down and reprocessed as pellets or new filament with minimal effects on the material quality or integrity.

 3D printer filament spools3D printer filaments like PLA and ABS are classified as Type 7 plastics, not widely accepted by local recycling centers.